VejayPersaud/VEM-Project3/README.md

 1. **C++ Sorting Algorithm Runtime Simulator**
    - Located in the `src` folder.
-   - You'll find a dedicated `README.txt` in this folder which provides detailed instructions on how to run the runtime simulator.
+   - You'll find a dedicated `README.txt` in this folder which provides detailed instructions on how to run the simulator.
     ![Sorting Algorithm Runtime Simulator](resources/images/runtimesimulator.png)